NMFS-RADFish/boilerplate/README.md

 ![test and build workflow](https://github.com/NMFS-RADFish/boilerplate/actions/workflows/run-tests.yml/badge.svg)

-This repository is a monorepo containing packages, templates, and examples for building NOAA web applications.
+The boilerplate is a monorepo containing packages, templates, and examples for building NOAA web applications.
 The `radfish` and `react-radfish` packages help developers manage offline storage and utilize custom components based on the US Web Design System (USWDS).
-Additionally, the repository provides examples for building complex forms, tables, and managing application state.
+Additionally, this repository provides examples for building complex forms, tables, and managing application state.

-To get started, please refer to our [official documentation](https://nmfs-radfish.github.io/radfish/).
+This boilerplate is the parent repository for the [Examples and Templates](https://nmfs-radfish.github.io/radfish/developer-documentation/examples-and-templates) section of the [official documentation](https://nmfs-radfish.github.io/radfish/).

 - [RADFish Boilerplate Application Code](#radfish-boilerplate-application-code)
   - [Getting Started](#getting-started)